madetech/learn/core-skills/frontend-web-development/README.md

 - What additional SEO features have you added?
 (HINT: Microformats)?
 - How would open graph meta tags help discoverability?
 - Which image format have you chosen to use?
 How would you optimize them if you had to?
-- The client wants a new promotion on the page and the design shows white text on a very light background.
+- The customer wants a new promotion on the page and the design shows white text on a very light background.
 What would you recommend in this situation?
 If anything?

 ### Unicorn